wfusion/easeprobe/docs/Manual.md

 - `x_float` - get the float value from the XPath/RegExp query result.
 - `x_time` - get the time value from the XPath/RegExp query result.
 - `x_duration` - get the duration value from the XPath/RegExp query result.
+- `x_len` - get the array length from the XPath/RegExp query result.

 **3) Build-in Functions**